-Here are seven reasons why it is worthy to believe that life exists somewhere else and is waiting for us to find it.
+Here are seven reasons why it is worthy to believe that life could exist on other planets in the universe, waiting for us to find it.

 1. Theory of evolution